 A tourist visa is required for all travellers (except for Indian, Bangladeshi and Maldivian passport holders) and all tours must be made through a licensed Bhutanese tour operator.

 The daily sustainable tourism royalty tariff is US$65 per person per night for 3 passengers travelling together.
 There is a surcharge of US$30 per person per night for 2 travellers and US$40 per night for sole travellers.

 Customized itinerary, hotels and hotel rooms upgrade, and restaurant choices are possible.
-For details, please contact us.
+Clients may also arrange their own Hong Kong~Bangkok flights.
+For details, please contact [email protected].